-Whether through student radicalism or opposition to the Nazis, the TV newsreader discovers a family history of survival and hope when she appeared on Who Do You Think You Are?
+Whether through student radicalism or opposition to the Nazis, Natasha Kaplinsky discovered a family history of survival and hope when she appeared on Who Do You Think You Are?

 Early in her career, someone suggested to Natasha Kaplinsky that her surname was not “telegenic”.
 The newsreader refused to change it because, for her, Kaplinsky is much more than just a name.
 “Kaplinsky is my identity,” she says at the start of her episode of Who Do You Think You Are?, “it’s my heritage, it’s everything to do with my family.”

 Yet how much does she really know about this family?
 In a deeply personal journey that takes Natasha from the warmth of South Africa to the chill of Belarus, she uncovers an ancestry that encompasses 1960s student radicalism, the court of George III and the horrors of the Holocaust.